ITfoxtec/FoxIDs/docs/deployment.md

 ![Foxids Control Client - Master tenant admin user](images/master-tenant-admin-user.png)

-> You should generally not change the parties configuration or add applications in the master tenant, unless you are sure about what you are doing.
+> You should generally not change the application registrations and authentication methods configuration or add applications in the master tenant, unless you are sure about what you are doing.

 ### Troubleshooting deployent errors